TheSamLloyd/Elbie/README.md

   * `+flip (String? heads) (String? tails)`: Returns either "heads" or "tails", or if provided, returns one of the pair of options given.
   * `+choose (String options)`: Returns one of the (space-delimited) choices at random, e.g. `+choose a b c d e f horse` will return either "a", "b", "c", "d", "e", "f" or "horse".
 At least 2 choices must be provided.
 * rpg
-  * `+r (Integer? modifier)`: Makes a single default roll as defined by whatever TTRPG system the channel is currently bound to (2d6 for PBtA games, 1d20 for most D&D/Pathfinder games, etc.) If `modifier` is provided, it will be added as a modifier
+  * `+r (Integer? modifier | String? skill | String? stat) (extra dice as '+roll')`: Makes a single default roll as defined by whatever TTRPG system the channel is currently bound to (2d6 for PBtA games, 1d20 for most D&D/Pathfinder games, etc.) If `modifier` is provided, it will be added as a modifier
-  * `+bind (String shortname) (String name)`: Binds the current channel to a new campaign under the name `name` (which may contain spaces) and with abbreviated name `shortname` (which must not contain spaces) and assigns the player who issued the command as DM.
-Setup will need to be finished on the web interface, which is not, at present, publically available.
-(If you want to use Elbie in a campaign of yours, send me a message and I will manually finish setup.)
+  * `+bind (String shortname) (String name)`: (If you're interested in binding Elbie to a channel for a campaign, just email me and we can talk!)
   * `+who (String? name)`: Generates a character summary of either the current player if no name is provided, or if `name` is a player name (like "Sam"), a character name (like "Lurreka Al-Petarra"), or a nickname (like "Lurreka"), it will generate a summary of that character or the character assigned to that player.
 (For reference, if for some reason you have a player named "Sam" and a different player has a character named "Sam", `+who Sam` will refer to the player.
 If you are doing this, why?)
-  * `+listChar`: Lists all the characters in the current campaign with their player's name (e.g. "Amateotl Maikali, played by Sam")
+  * `+list`: Lists all the characters in the current campaign with their player's name (e.g. "Amateotl Maikali, played by Sam")
   * `+roll`: Accepts a comma-separated list of rolls and modifiers to perform in `xdy+z` format, e.g. `+roll 1d20+2d4+1d6+3,2d6-2`.
   * `+hp (Integer? amount)`: Adjusts the current character's HP by the given `amount`.
 Restricts to values between 0 and the character's maximum health.
 Not providing `amount` returns the character's current HP.
   * `+mark (Integer? amount)`: Increases the current character's XP by `amount` if provided.
 Defaults to 1.
-  * `+s (String skill) (Integer? modifier)`: Rolls a "skill roll" with the appropriate modifier depending on the character's skill in that attribute.
-If `modifier` is provided, it will modify the result. `skill` must be an abbreviated skill name ("str", "con", etc.)
   * `+levelup`: Increases the character's level by 1, if the character has enough XP.
 If not, fails.
+(Implementation of this command successfully depends on the system.)
-  * `+theme`: Immediately plays the current character's theme.
+  * `+theme`: Immediately plays the current character's theme (assuming audio module is installed and working.)
   * `+adv`: Accepts one dice string (`xdy+z`) and rolls it twice, returning both results and taking the higher one.
   * `+disadv`: Accepts one dice string (`xdy+z`) and rolls it twice, returning both results and taking the lower one.
 Aliased with `+dadv`.
 * audio